x00tex/hackTheBox/Boxes/linux/Retired/spider/README.md

 ## XSS *not useful(?)*

-odd thing is that registerating page have character limit for username
+Registration page have character limit for username

 ![](screenshots/characters-limit.png)